Spinach Pizza Rolls

 Tahini is made of roasted ground sesame seeds.
 Similar in texture to peanut butter and contains no other ingredients, just sesame seeds.
 Tahini is an excellent source of unsaturated fats, contains some fibre, protein and calcium and like most other nuts and seeds, tahini is a great source of vitamin E and some B vitamins.

 Sometimes it just takes a few ingredients to switch things up in the kitchen and create a very different meal from what you might be used to.
+This is a flavorful salad if you’re working on helping your kids eat salad.

 Taking your all time faves and adding in new ingredients is a great way to introduce new foods and flavors to your family.